- Some of these steps work only on Android 13 and up. Learn how to check your Android version.

-- In other cases, transfers will be queued and receivers you select later will get the transfer request when previous transfers are completed.
+- In other cases, transfers will be queued and receivers that you select later will get the transfer request when previous transfers are completed.

 Tip: On selected devices with Android 13 and up, you can also share contents from your clipboard with Quick Share.
 After you copy something, you get a pop-up confirmation at the bottom of the screen.
-Tap Devices and choose the device you want to share the content with.
+Tap Devices and choose the device that you want to share the content with.

 - If you share content between your own devices with the same Google Account, the device that receives automatically accepts the transfer.